Midlife crisis: Criticism

 Many view mid-life as a negative, but in reality many experience this time positively.
-Instead of a mid-life crisis being a crisis it can be an opportunity for growth and progress towards goals.
+Instead of a mid-life crisis being a crisis, it can be an opportunity for growth and progress towards goals.
+Middle life is important for exploration and growth.
 It is the crisis parts that can allow a person to re-evaluate how they are progressing towards their goal and make substantial changes to their life to allow them to obtain those goals.

 If looked at as a time of personal growth, the experience can be greatly beneficial and rewarding.
 If treated as a transitional phase, psychologists believe the initial experience may be difficult and confusing but as time passes it becomes an experience of self-growth and self-realization.